Continuing your care at home

 Discharge prescriptions are generally filled at the pavilion pharmacy located near the main hospital entrance.
 Other pharmacies are located at the Cypress Building, Lawrence J. Ellison Ambulatory Care Center, Cancer Center and the Davis primary care office.

-If you need health services after returning home, your physician may arrange for care through UC Davis Home Care Services or an agency of your choice.
-Home Care Services provides wound care, medication information, diabetes management, physicial therapy, illness and disease education, rehabilitation (physical, occupational and speech therapies) and access to community services through an agency social worker.
+If you need health services after returning home, your physician may arrange for care through UC Davis Home Health Services or an agency of your choice.
+Home Health Services offers skilled medical care in the comfort of the patient’s home.
+Team members collaborate with physicians to deliver the highest level of patient-centered care, and provide the knowledge and skills needed for maximum functioning and independence at home.
 Intravenous services are performed in collaboration with a community-based infusion therapy vendor.

 UC Davis Hospice program provides end-of-life care for patients of all ages.
 Hospice is a philosophy of health care emphasizing symptom management while helping patients and families cope with suffering and grief.
 In hospice care, success is determined by defining goals of care that support the patient’s quality of life.